edgedb/edgedb/docs/stdlib/json.rst

     ...     filter .name = 'std::bool');
     {'{"name": "std::bool", "timestamp": "2019-04-02"}'}

-JSON values can also be cast back into scalars.
-This casting is symmetrical meaning that if a scalar can be cast into JSON, only that particular JSON type can be cast back into that scalar:
+JSON values can also be casted back into scalars.
+Casting JSON is
+symmetrical: if a scalar type can be casted back into JSON, only that particular JSON type can be casted back into that scalar.
+Some scalars have specific conditions:

-- JSON *string* can be cast into :eql:type:`str`.
-Casting :eql:type:`uuid` and :ref:`date and time types
+- JSON *strings* can be casted as a :eql:type:`str`.
+Casting :eql:type:`uuid`, :ref:`date and time types
-  <ref_std_datetime>` to JSON results in a JSON
+  <ref_std_datetime>` to JSON; results in a JSON
-  *string* representing the original value.
-This means that it is also possible to cast a JSON *string* back into these types.
-The string value has to be properly formatted (much like in case of a :eql:type:`str` value being cast) or else the cast will raise an exception.
+  string representing its original value.
+This means that it is also possible to cast a JSON string back to its original type.
+The value of the string must also be properly formatted, otherwise an exception will be raised.
-- JSON *number* can be cast into any of the :ref:`numeric types <ref_std_numeric>`
+- JSON *numbers* can be casted to any :ref:`numeric type <ref_std_numeric>`.
-- JSON *boolean* can be cast into :eql:type:`bool`
+- JSON *booleans* can be casted as a :eql:type:`bool`.
-- JSON *null* is special since it can be cast into an ``{}`` of any type
+- Nullified JSON is special as it can be casted as an empty set or ``{}`` of :eql:type:`anytype`.
-- JSON *array* can be cast into any valid EdgeDB array, so it must be homogeneous, and must not contain *null*
+- JSON *arrays* can be casted to any valid EdgeDB array, as long as it's homogeneous and do not contain *null* as a value.

-A *regular* :eql:type:`tuple` is converted into a JSON *array* when cast into :eql:type:`json`, whereas a *named* :eql:type:`tuple` is converted into a JSON *object*.
-These casts are not reversible, i.e. it is not possible to cast a JSON value directly into a :eql:type:`tuple`.
+A *regular* :eql:type:`tuple` is converted into a JSON array when casted as a :eql:type:`json`, unlike a *named* :eql:type:`tuple` where it is converted into a JSON *object*.
+These casts are not reversible, however, i.e. it is not possible to cast a JSON value directly into a :eql:type:`tuple`.

 ----------